 Oba's work explores human life as a journey, and is a metaphor for our lives.
 It is both a deep examination of her soul and an exploration of universal experiences such as sorrow, loneliness, frustration and turmoil (darkness) as well as peace, joy, hope and love (light).
 She has spent much of her career exploring these themes using photography including a traditional chemical process.
 As she continues pursuing art, she has expanded to mixed media painting and collage, especially incorporating text, photographic images and encaustic based on the individual concept of each series.

 Her early career was in broadcasting, as a newscaster on Japanese television both in New York and in Japan.
 Her responsibility on the television work involved film direction and editing that first gave her an appreciation of the power of visual imagery.
 This experience became the basis of her visual arts career.
 She studied photography and other media in a master’s program in the U.S. and did additional studies in France and Japan.

-(For more information, please download the bio.)
+(For more information and exhibition history, please feel free to download the bio.)